 This chapter is not a comprehensive review of all possible approaches or types of ordinances, overlay zones, or development codes in which geologic hazards may be addressed.
-Nor is it a model ordinance, although it is based in part on proveneffective ordinances in Utah (e.g., Salt Lake City [updated 2014], Salt Lake County [2002a], City of Draper [2010], and Iron County [2011]) that could serve as models for future geologic-hazard ordinances in other jurisdictions.
+A model ordinance is provided in Appendix E based in part on proven-effective ordinances in Utah (e.g., Salt Lake City [updated 2014], Salt Lake County [2002a], City of Draper [2010], Iron County [2011], and Morgan County [2019]) that could serve as models for future geologic-hazard ordinances in other jurisdictions.
 Additional recommendations for reducing losses from geologic hazards, including those related to ordinances, were outlined by the 2006-2007 Governor's Geologic Hazards Working Group (Christenson and Ashland, 2008).

-Other chapters in this publication address (1) minimum acceptable requirements for engineering-geology investigations and subsequent reports prepared in support of the development permitting process (chapter 2), and (2) the minimum acceptable level of effort recommended to investigate surfacefault-rupture, landslide, debris-flow, ground-subsidence and earth-fissure, and rockfall hazards (chapters 3-7).
+Other chapters in this publication address (1) minimum acceptable requirements for engineering-geology investigations and subsequent reports prepared in support of the development permitting process (chapter 2), and (2) the minimum acceptable level of effort recommended to investigate surface-faultrupture, landslide, debris-flow, ground-subsidence and earthfissure, rockfall, and radon hazards (chapters 3-8).
 As the UGS develops additional geologic-hazard guidelines in the future, the new guidelines will be incorporated in updates of this publication.
-The UGS recommends that, at a minimum, municipalities and counties incorporate the standards presented in this publication in their geologic-hazard ordinances.
-Experience has shown that requirements established in a geologichazard ordinance, even if identified as minimum acceptable standards, typically become the maximum level of effort expended in the development permitting process (Slosson, 1984).
+The UGS recommends that, at a minimum, municipalities and counties incorporate the standards presented in this publication in their geologic-hazard ordinances, which are referenced in the provided model ordinance (Appendix E).
+Experience has shown that requirements established in a geologic-hazard ordinance, even if identified as minimum acceptable standards, typically become the maximum level of effort expended in the development permitting process (Slosson, 1984).
 Therefore, it is incumbent on municipalities and counties to establish science-based technical requirements and standards in their ordinances that ensure that geologic hazards are adequately identified, characterized, reported upon, and mitigated in their jurisdictions.